marykocurek/marykocurek.github.io/README.md

 <h2 style="text-align: center;">Welcome to my site!</h2>
 <body bgcolor= "red">
 <p><strong>About Me</strong></p>
 <p>Hi!
 My name is Mary.
 I am a freshman at the University of Texas and I made this website for my MIS class.
 When I am not in class I enjoy spending time with friends and family and trying new restaurants.
 My favorite restaurants in Austin include Matt’s El Rancho and Z Tejas.
 I hope you click the link to my favorite site, Netflix and find something to watch over the summer that is fast approaching us!
-I suggest watching The Office, New Girl, and Gossip Girl to get you started.
+I suggest watching The Office and New Girl to get you started.
 Enjoy my site.
 Thanks for visiting! <br /><br /></p>
 </body>
 <hr />
 </body>